APPLYING FOR THE PROFESSIONAL REVIEW

-This report is submitted to your reviewers approximately 3 weeks before your review day and is used to demonstrate that you have achieved all attributes to become professionally qualified.
+This report is is used to demonstrate that you have achieved all attributes to become professionally qualified.

 Outline your responsibilities and experience gained against each attribute and discuss the background to the project, decisions that you have made, problems that you have overcome and what you have learned.
 For CEng candidates, demonstrate how you have taken the lead on your projects.